-Not necessarily.
-You’d be surprised to discover the variety in shapes and sizes involved in this game!
-I’m 5’3 and about nine stone wet through.
+You’d be surprised to discover the variety of shapes and sizes involved in this game.
+I’m 5’3 and not exactly a big physical presence.
 I’m not especially strong, but I can run fast, and that’s where I can make a bit of a difference.
-Lots of people believe the stereotype of female rugby players being huge, brawny women who mow down anyone in their path.
+Lots of people believe the stereotype of female rugby players being huge, brawny women who’ll mow down anyone in their path.
 And while this may be true in some cases, the game of rugby requires diversity in skills, sizes, shapes and attributes in order for your team to work.

-So am I. So what?
+That’s what I thought, but so what?
 The whole point is that you give it a go – you probably aren’t terrible at all.
-And if you are, well then you’ll probably start to get better.
+And if you still feel like you are, then you’ll inevitably start to get better.
 You have your own skills to bring to the table, and if you’re worried about letting the team down by not being able to catch and throw, guess what?
 So is everyone else.
 Women’s rugby isn’t school rugby.
 We’re not there anymore, it’s different.
 Your new teammates will be women just like you, and they’ll laugh with you if the ball gets dropped, not at you.

-I think I got my first boots for like £19.99 or something, and they’re Adidas ones.
-Anything bigger than a size 5 and you’ll have to hit the men’s section.
+I think I got my first boots for about £20 and they’re Adidas ones.
+Anything bigger than a size 5 and you’ll have to have a look at the boots in the men’s section.
 It’s slowly becoming more mainstream for women’s boots to be manufactured, but to be honest, they’re just going to get pitted in mud anyway, so it doesn’t matter all that much.

 Won’t I end up with my face smashed to bits?

 Another thing to invest in if you decide to give the contact version of rugby a go is a decent gumshield.
-I’m sure I don’t need to elaborate on the importance of this point – protect your teeth at all costs.
+I’m sure I don’t need to elaborate on the importance of this point.
+You must protect your teeth at all costs.

-There are different variations of rugby, so if full contact isn’t something you’re that comfortable with then you can start off with touch or tag rugby, which is a lot less full-bodied (literally).
+There are different variations of rugby, so if full contact isn’t something you’re that comfortable with then you can start off with touch or tag rugby, which is a lot less full-bodied.